 stdin, stdout, stderr, and stdoutStderr properties

-An invocation object MAY contain any or all of the properties stdin, stdout, stderr, and stdoutStderr, whose values are fileLocation objects (§3.3) referring to files that contain the input to and output from the SARIF producer process. stdin, stdout, and stderr refer, respectively, to files containing the contents of the standard input, standard output, and standard error streams. stdoutStderr refers to a file containing the interleaved contents of the standard output and standard error streams.
+An invocation object MAY contain any or all of the properties stdin, stdout, stderr, and stdoutStderr, whose values are artifactLocation objects (§3.4) referring to files that contain the input to and output from the SARIF producer process. stdin, stdout, and stderr refer, respectively, to files containing the contents of the standard input, standard output, and standard error streams. stdoutStderr refers to a file containing the interleaved contents of the standard output and standard error streams.
 This is useful when the output of those two streams was written to the same file by means of command shell redirection syntax such as "> output.txt 2>&1".

-A SARIF producer MAY embed the stream contents in the log file by mentioning the corresponding file in run.files (§3.11.13) and providing a value for file.contents (§3.17.8).
+A SARIF producer MAY embed the stream contents in the log file by mentioning the corresponding file in theRun.artifacts (§3.14.15) and providing a value for artifact.contents (§3.24.8).

-properties property

-An invocation object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the tool invocation that is not explicitly specified in the SARIF format.

 attachment object

 General

-An attachment object describes a file relevant to the invocation of a tool (see §3.13.5) or to the detection of a result (see §3.19.21).
+An attachment object describes an artifact relevant to the detection of a result (see §3.27.26).

-A SARIF producer MAY embed the contents of an attachment in the log file by mentioning the attachment file in run.files (§3.11.13) and providing a value for file.contents (§3.17.8).
+A SARIF producer MAY embed the contents of an attachment in the log file by mentioning the attachment in theRun.artifacts (§3.14.15) and providing a value for artifact.contents (§3.24.8).

-EXAMPLE 1: In this example, .scanrc is the configuration file for the tool being run:

-{ # A run object (§3.11).

-"invocations": [ # See §3.11.9.

-{ # An invocation object (§3.13).

-...

-"attachments": [ # See §3.13.5.

-{ # An attachment object.

-"description": { # See §3.14.2.

-"text": "Configuration file"

-},

-"fileLocation": { # See §3.14.3.

-"uri": "file:///C:/Users/Mary/.scanrc"

-}

-}

-]

-}

-]

-}

-EXAMPLE 2: In this example, image001.png is a screen shot of the program being analyzed at the point where the result was detected.
+EXAMPLE: In this example, image001.png is a screen shot of the program being analyzed at the point where the result was detected.
 Note that this example is more appropriate to a dynamic analysis tool than to a static analysis tool.

-{ # A result object (§3.19).
+{ # A result object (§3.27).